rdelpoux/INSA_TP_CommandeTempsReel_MCC/README.md

 - Lubin KERHUEL (Lubin.Kerhuel at microchip.com), Software Engineer, Microchip Technology Inc.

 ## Introduction
 This project is offered to the 5th year students in the [electrical engineering departement][GE] of [INSA Lyon][INSA] for the [CCSA][CCSA] option.
 This project details the steps for the real time implementation of a velocity DC motor control on Microchip dsPIC microcontroller target.
-The programming environment for this project is Matlab/Simulink, using the toolbox [MPLAB Device Blocks for Simulink][SimulinkMicrochip]
+The programming environment for this project is the rapid protoype Matlab/Simulink toolbox [MPLAB Device Blocks for Simulink][SimulinkMicrochip].

 ![fig:MotorPravalux]

 The project details the following points
+1. Getting started with the programming environment and harware setup until the openl-loop control of the DC motor which means
+-
-1.
+1. aaa

 Ce projet détaille la modélisation et la commande d'un moteur à courant continu pour des applications temps réel sur cible microntroleurs Microchip dsPIC.